Individual Privacy Accounting for Differentially Private Stochastic Gradient Descent: Introduction

 \subsection{Related Work}

-Several works have explored providing individual privacy guarantees in differentially private learning. \cite{jorgensen2015conservative} define \emph{personalized differential privacy} that allows users to choose different privacy parameters before training the model, i.e., users may have different privacy preferences. \cite{MuhlB22} explore this setup within the PATE framework \citep{papernot2016semi}. \cite{Wang19} define \emph{Per-instance differential privacy} to study individual privacy when the target example is put in a fixed dataset. \cite{RedbergW21} investigate per-instance DP of the objective perturbation algorithm \citep{KiferST12}. \cite{GolatkarAWRKS22} explore per-instance DP of differentially private batch gradient descent. \cite{RedbergW21,GolatkarAWRKS22} focus on (strongly) convex objective functions because otherwise fixing the dataset is not sufficient to determine the individual privacy costs.
+Several works have explored individual privacy analysis in differentially private learning. \citet{jorgensen2015conservative,MuhlB22}, and the work subsequent to ours of \citet{KoskelaTH22,BoenischMDRP23}, design learning algorithms that satisfy prespecified individual privacy parameters.
+Those prespecified parameters are independent of the learning algorithm, e.g., in some applications different users may have different expectations of privacy. \citet{Wang19} defines \emph{Per-instance differential privacy} to analyze individual privacy when the target example is put in a fixed dataset. \citet{RedbergW21} investigate per-instance DP of the objective perturbation algorithm \citep{KiferST12}. \citet{GolatkarAWRKS22} explore per-instance DP of differentially private batch gradient descent. \citet{RedbergW21,GolatkarAWRKS22} focus on (strongly) convex objective functions because otherwise fixing the dataset is not sufficient to determine the individual privacy parameters.
 In this work, we define output-specific $(\varepsilon, \delta)$-DP that allows us to study the individual privacy of non-convex models trained by DP-SGD.
 We also conduct experiments on several datasets and demonstrate a strong correlation between privacy and utility.

-\cite{FeldmanZ21, KoskelaTH22} design individual \emph{privacy filters} to make use of the variation in individual sensitivity.
+\citet{FeldmanZ21} design individual \emph{privacy filters} to make use of the variation in individual sensitivity.
 The filters allow examples with smaller per-step privacy costs to run for more steps until the accumulated cost reaches a target budget.
-By design, the target budget has to be a constant that is independent of the learning algorithm.
-Consequently, the formal privacy guarantee offered by the filters is still uniform for all examples.
+Additionally, \citet{FeldmanZ21} study the individual privacy of DP-GD and demonstrate that examples often experience stronger privacy than worst-case analysis suggests.
+However, computing individual privacy requires calculating gradient norms for all training examples at every step.
+In this work, we present an efficient algorithm for estimating the individual privacy of DP-SGD.
+Our algorithm accurately estimates individual privacy while only occasionally computing the gradient norms of all examples.